Yandex Cloud

 • Allow subqueries in datasets, source parameterization, and QL charts: Describe dataset sources using SQL queries, use source parameterization, and create QL charts.

-Manually specify the parameters of an external database to connect to via a public network:
+Manually specify your external database details to connect to via a public network:

-• Hostname.
-Specify the path to a master host or a Greenplum® master host IP address.
+• Host name: Specify the path to a master host or a Greenplum® master host IP address.
 You can specify multiple hosts in a comma-separated list.
-If you are unable to connect to the first host, DataLens will select the next one from the list.
+If you fail to connect to the first host, DataLens will select the next one from the list.

-• Cache TTL in seconds.
-Specify the cache time-to-live or leave the default value.
+• Cache TTL in seconds: Specify the cache TTL or leave the default value.
 The recommended value is 300 seconds (5 minutes).

 • Allow subqueries in datasets: Describe dataset sources using SQL queries.